AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 >[!NOTE]
 >
->If you receive a policy-protected file and do not have a Document Security account, or if you receive an invitation to register, contact the person who sent you the file for assistance.
+>If you receive a policy-protected file and do not have a Document Security account, contact the person who sent you the file for assistance.
+Similarly, if you receive an invitation to register, reach out to the sender for help.

 If you receive an email registration invitation from Document Security, you can register by using the URL in the email to open the online registration page.
 After you register, you will receive a second notice about activating your account.